USE CASE

 Analyzing the culture of the organization making the acquisition on both an individual and company-wide level is an important first step.
 The goal of this part of the process is to deliver a snapshot of the current state of the acquiring organization.

 Working styles, employee communication preferences, and cultural values and affinities are all unearthed, along with other key cultural attributes that make an organization tick.
-F4S technology even pinpoints X-factors (strengths or what makes a team or organization unique) to help determine the odds of success.
+Marlee technology even pinpoints X-factors (strengths or what makes a team or organization unique) to help determine the odds of success.
 Crucially, organizational or team blind spots are also identified.
-This allows F4S to forecast any challenges.
+This allows Marlee to forecast any challenges.

 STEP 2: Assessing the team being acquired